Steven Bottomley

 Steven Mark Bottomley (born 15 February 1965) is an English professional golfer.

 Career

 Bottomley spent eight seasons on the European Tour.
-His best season was in 1995, due in large part to his finish at the 1995 Open, where he finished 64th on the money list.
+His best season was in 1995, due in large part to his third place finish at the 1995 Open, where he finished 64th on the money list.

-1995 Open Championship

 Bottomley's most notable finish was a tie for 3rd place at the 1995 Open Championship.
 Bottomley earned his spot at the Open by way of a qualifier.
 He was the only player to shoot below 70 in the final round and spent an hour as the clubhouse leader.
 Ultimately, he finished one stroke back of a playoff.
 The 1995 Open was held at Old Course at St Andrews and in his life Bottomley has only played six rounds at the Old Course, four of which being the rounds at the 1995 Open.